 Where can I purchase Television Ad Placement Services?

 ProcurementIQ estimates that there are 875 suppliers in the TV ad placement market.
-Of these suppliers, with top four suppliers collectively hold more than 60.0% of market revenue, indicating a high level of market share concentration.
-High market share concentration gives the top four suppliers (WPP, Publicis Groupe, Omnicom and...
+Of these suppliers, the top four collectively hold more than 60.0% of market revenue, indicating a high level of market share concentration.
+High market share concentration gives the top four suppliers (WPP, Publicis Groupe, Omnicom and the...
 Subscribe to learn more.